-Amazon employees cite ‘moral responsibility’ in speaking out on climate, despite risk of losing their jobs
+Amazon employees cite ‘moral responsibility’ to speak out on climate, despite risk of losing their jobs

 More than 350 Amazon employees defied a company ban on unapproved external communications to call out what they see as the retail and technology giant’s still-inadequate approach to the climate crisis.

-In a Medium post, a news release and online video released Sunday and Monday, the employees praised the steps that Amazon CEO Jeff Bezos committed the company to last September, but railed against what one called Amazon’s “unconscionable” business with the oil and gas industry.
-They also objected to an updated external communications policy — provided to employees in September, a day after the Amazon Employees for Climate Justice group announced plans for a walkout as part of the Global Climate Strike — calling it a “reprehensible overreach” and asserting a “moral responsibility” to speak out on climate.
+In a Medium post and news release Sunday and video released online Monday, the employees praised the steps that Amazon CEO Jeff Bezos committed the company to last September, but railed against what one called Amazon’s “unconscionable” business with the oil and gas industry.
+They also objected to an updated external communications policy, provided to employees in September, a day after the Amazon Employees for Climate Justice group announced plans for a walkout as part of the Global Climate Strike.
+They called the policy a “reprehensible overreach” and asserted a “moral responsibility” to speak out on climate.

 Earlier this month, members of Amazon Employees for Climate Justice said Amazon had threatened to fire at least two outspoken employees for violating the external communications policy, in what many of them view as a crackdown on dissent within the corporate ranks.

-Undeterred by an apparent risk to their jobs with one of the world’s most valuable companies, hundreds of employees signed their names and titles to pointed critiques and calls for change.
+Undeterred by the apparent risk to their jobs with one of the world’s most valuable companies, hundreds of employees signed their names and titles to pointed critiques and calls for change.

 In the Medium post, they praised the steps Amazon has taken so far — particularly an order for 100,000 electric delivery vans — but said the company’s commitment to being carbon neutral by 2040 is not enough and doesn’t befit Amazon’s size, consumer influence and leadership in its various industries.